-In downwind direction (cases 1 and 2), the measured peak is observed over a broader frequency spectrum when compared to the modelled spectrum.
-At the band with a centre frequency of 400 Hz, the difference between measured and modelled values is approx. 7 dB.
+In the downwind direction (cases 1 and 2), the measured peak is observed over a broader frequency spectrum when compared to the modelled spectrum.
+At the band with a centre frequency of 400 Hz, the difference between measured and modelled values is approximately 7 dB.
 This difference could be due to changed ground properties.
-Due to the large standard deviation of humidity (see Sec.
+Due to the large standard deviation of humidity (see Sect.
 3.1), an increased probability of rainfall is present during the period of cases 1 and 2.
 The propagation attributes and correspondingly the losses change with wet grass.
-The influence of different ground conditions on sound propagation is shown in Sec.
+The influence of different ground conditions on sound propagation is shown in Sect.
 4.2.

-For crosswind conditions (cases 3 and 4), for the measured losses between 178 and 845 m, the peak is shifted to 250 Hz which corresponds to a shift of two bands.
+For crosswind conditions (cases 3 and 4), for the measured losses between 178 and 845 m, the peak is shifted to 250 Hz, which corresponds to a shift of two bands.
 In the modelling, the peak is still very pronounced at 160 Hz, although a local maximum is identified at 250 Hz.
 However, this is much less pronounced than in the measurements.

-For upwind conditions (cases 7 and 8), two peaks at 160 Hz and 250 respectively 315 Hz are evident in the measured 390 and modelled losses for larger distances.
+For upwind conditions (cases 7 and 8), two peaks at 160 and 250/315 Hz are evident in the measured and modelled losses for larger distances.
 With increasing distance, the refraction effects, which depend in particular on the effective sound speed profile, become more important.
 The sound is refracted upward in upwind conditions, while it is refracted downward in downwind conditions.
 Accordingly, especially at long distances, the incidence angles to the ground and thus the frequency-dependent ground reflections change in terms of the sound speed profile.
-As a result, the curve characteristics change in dependence of sound speed profiles and, hence, sound direction.
+As a result, the curve characteristics change depending on sound speed profiles and, hence, sound direction.

-- 395 The cases 9 and 10 are characterized by strong upwind conditions.
-The measured and modelled losses of these cases are shown in Fig. 9.
-Here, modelled results are presented without turbulence.
-The effect of turbulence is well seen in the modelled sound propagation losses between 178 and 850 m.
+Cases 9 and 10 are characterised by strong upwind conditions.
+In Fig. 8, modelled results are presented without turbulence.
+The effect of turbulence is clearly seen in the modelled sound propagation losses between 178 and 850 m.
 Due to the upward refraction, a shadow zone is created in strong upwind conditions.
-Since sound waves cannot enter directly in the shadow zone, the propagation losses modelled without turbulence increase significantly at high frequency ranges.
+Since sound waves cannot enter the shadow zone directly, the propagation losses modelled without turbulence increase significantly at high-frequency ranges.
 The propagation losses reach up to 50 dB.
-In reality, the sound waves are - 400 scattered at turbulent eddies and consequently enter the shadow zone.
+In reality, the sound waves are scattered at turbulent eddies and consequently enter the shadow zone.
 Hence, these strong losses are not present in the measurements.
 However, the measured sound pressure levels also become lower in the shadow zone.
-In addition, the background noise in the high frequency range is critical, so that the identification of the wind turbine noise is difficult above 1000 Hz.
-While the model overestimates the sound levels in greater distance, an underestimation is observed in smaller distance.
+In addition, the background noise in the high-frequency range is critical so that the identification of the wind turbine noise is difficult above 1000 Hz.
+While the model overestimates the sound levels at a greater distance, an underestimation is observed at a smaller distance.
 Here, the modelled losses are about 4 dB lower than the measured ones.

-3.2.2 Comparison of overall sound pressure level 405
+3.2.2 Comparison of overall sound pressure level

 The overall sound pressure levels are calculated considering the examined frequency bands (80 to 2000 Hz).
-The differences between measured and modelled propagation losses in overall sound pressure levels between 178 and 535 respectively 178 and 845 m are shown in Fig. 10a and 10b.
+The differences between measured and modelled propagation losses in overall sound pressure levels between 178 and 535 and between 178 and 845 m are shown in Fig. 9.
 A negative value implies an overestimated and a positive value an underestimated prediction of the propagation losses.
+For directions other than strong upwind, the model generally predicts the propagation losses in overall sound pressure level well.
+The differences between model and measurements are less than 2 dB.
+Due to the neglect of turbulence scattering in the simulations, the differences in the strong upwind direction exceed 20 dB at 845 m.
+Because of shadow zones, turbulence effects become more important with increasing distance.